Authentic Italian Marinara Sauce from Scratch!

 Both chunky and smooth style Authentic Italian Marinara Sauces are discussed below.
 Whichever you prefer, the key to the sauce is the tomatoes.
 With so few ingredients, use the highest quality tomatoes you can find.

 Whether fresh or canned, taste your tomatoes.
-If they don’t taste good and sweet before you put them in the pot, they will not magically transform while cooking, and your sauce will be bitter and too acidic.
+If they don’t taste good and sweet before you put them in the pot, they will not magically transform while cooking, and your marinara sauce from scratch may turn out to be bitter and too acidic.

 If this happens, you can add a little sugar to balance out the bitterness, and no one will be the wiser.